Many or all companies we feature compensate us. Compensation and editorial

 • Access to additional funds

 Mortgage payoffs are just one of many HELOC uses.
-As you pay back your HELOC (or if you didn’t max it out to pay off your mortgage), you’ll be able to withdraw more money for other purchases.
+As you pay back your HELOC (or if you didn’t max it out to pay off your mortgage), you can withdraw more money for other purchases.

 Cons